 Water backup coverage, also called sewer or sump pump backup coverage, is one of the more popular and useful homeowners insurance endorsements that you can add to your policy.
-Since water backups are such a common and pesky problem, just about every company offers this coverage enhancement, and it's a fairly high-value add-on, costing as little as $30 a year on top of your standard coverage.
+It covers your home and personal property in the event of water damage from a sump pump, drain, or sewer overflow or backup.
+Just about every company offers water backup coverage, a fairly high-value add-on that costs as little as $30 a year on top of your standard coverage.

 A standard water or sewer backup coverage endorsement reimburses you for water damage to the structure of your home or personal property if it’s discharged or overflows from the following:

-According to the Insurance Information Institute, the number of reported sewer backups is increasing at a rate of around 3% annually.
-Furthermore, the country’s 500,000-plus miles of sewer lines are around thirty-years-old on average.
+Water backup coverage is among the most essential and widely-utilized homeowners insurance coverage enhancements — and for good reason.
+The number of reported sewer backups is increasing at a rate of around 3% annually.
+Plus, the country’s 500,000-plus miles of sewer lines are around thirty-years-old on average.

-"Water backup (coverage) is one of the most important optional coverages you can choose to have on your homeowners or renters policy,” said Faschi.
+"Water backup coverage is one of the most important optional coverages you can choose to have on your homeowners or renters policy,” says Faschi.
+"Apart from being one of the more common claims for the average homeowner, it's also one of the messiest to resolve on your own.”

 Faschi also noted that, since you have the choice to opt in to this coverage, it’s up to you to consider whether it makes sense to you as a homeowner.
 He contends that it probably is, given how frequently water backups happen and how much of a headache they are to take care of on your own.
-“Apart from being one of the more common claims for the average homeowner, it's also one of the messiest to resolve on your own,” he said.

 Here a few preventative steps you can take to prevent a sewer or sump pump backup from happening in the first place: